OptiRTC/proteus/README.md

 Proteus generates a `log.txt` file in the proteus directory.
 The output of this file can point to misconfigurations or failures in a test.
 Crash reports and exceptions encountered while running tests will appear in this file.

 ## Contributing
+Proteus is maintained by OptiRTC, although no FTE is dedicated to the project and development in the near-future is conducted as our needs for CI with Particle grow.

-Proteus is maintained by OptiRTC.
-Please use GitHub issues to request features and log bugs.
-Each logged bug or feature should link to a PR containing any code changes requested (please do not expect the Opti team to provide non-critical development).
+Please use GitHub issues to log bugs.
+If you are able to find a bug and fix it, please create and link to a PR containing any code changes requested.
 Before creating a PR please ensure your changes pass the unit and integration tests.

-Do not alter test via a PR, Instead add a new test that includes additional assertions.
-PRs without passing tests will be rejected.
-Issues without a linked PR will not be prioritized by OptiRTC.
+One of these tests includes a check that your code is compliant with [PEP8](https://www.python.org/dev/peps/pep-0008/) standards - please adhere to them in all submissions you make.

+If you have an additional feature to add to Proteus, please create a PR and submit it to Opti.
+Opti will review new features and interact with authors on finalizing any new features before accepting them into the project on a recurring basis.